The BGP Information page

 There are two types of BGP: IGP and EGP:

 - IGP is also know as IBGP, which means Internal BGP.
 IBGP exists because all internal routers share the same AS numbers.
-This makes all internal routes equal.
+IBGP will advertise all internal routes equally.
 (OSPF might be a better option here...)
-Since all routes are the same, the weight will be the deciding factor in determining the closest route.
+A weight factor is tied to each interface and the weight will be the deciding factor in determining the closest route.

 - EGP is External BGP.
 EBGP is when all routers have different AS numbers.
-When the numbers are different, the full advertized path is shown.
+With EBGP, the full advertized path is shown.

 The weight is a numeric cost of a network link.
 This cost is meant to be directly tied to the true cost of a network.
-(An ISP may charge a per byte usage fee and we may want to avoid that if possible.)
+(An ISP may charge a per byte usage fee and may be desirable to avoid if possible.)
 The cost can also be tied to the speed of a network, such as dialup or a E3.

 For consulting information and other questions, click here